linagora/tmail-flutter/docs/adr/0093-search-filter-single-source-of-truth.md

   SearchRequestSpec apply(SearchRequestSpec spec, SearchExecutionContext ctx) =>
       spec.copyWith(
         positionOption: Some((ctx.intent as LoadMoreIntent).currentCount),
-        filter: spec.filter.copyWith(beforeOption: const None(), startDateOption: const None()), );
+        filter: spec.filter.copyWith(beforeOption: const None(), afterOption: const None()), );
 }
 ```

-Shipping it: add the class + one ordered entry.
-When `collapseThreads` is off the guard fails and the existing `PositionLoadMoreStrategy` / `DateLoadMoreStrategy` resolve exactly as before — existing strategy tests stay green; the new strategy gets its own isolated test.
+The same shape generalises to any future rule: add the class + one ordered entry.
+When `collapseThreads` is off the guard fails and the `PositionLoadMoreStrategy` / `DateLoadMoreStrategy` resolve exactly as if it were absent — existing strategy tests stay green; each strategy gets its own isolated test.
 The catch-all `FreshSearchStrategy` (`appliesTo => true`) must remain last.

 **`FilterMessageOption` mapping is a different category — SSOT-mutating, not pagination.** It must persist so chips/form reflect it, so it is applied to the committed SSOT *before* `execute` (via `notifier.set(...)` at the inbox call site), then restored on search exit via `restoreFilterMessageOption()`.
 It is not a `SearchPaginationStrategy`.
 If genuinely *additive* (independently stacking) request rules ever appear that are not pagination, a separate fold stage can be introduced then — out of scope here.